Price & Hours

 - Natural Wonders, Sightseeing Type

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-Sitting just southwest of the North Entrance in Mammoth Country, the Mammoth Hot Springs are one of the park's more unique attractions.
+Sitting just southwest of the North Entrance in the aptly named Mammoth Hot Springs area, Mammoth Hot Springs is one of the park's more unique attractions.
 Known for its terraces – formed over centuries of hot water bubbling up from the ground, cooling and depositing calcium carbonate – Mammoth Hot Springs' travertine formations are often described as natural sculpture.
 As you explore, keep an eye out for elk grazing near the edge of the springs before terrace-hopping along numerous boardwalks down toward the bottom.
-Also avoid direct contact with the water, which can easily cause burns.
+Also, avoid direct contact with the water, which can easily cause burns.

 According to recent visitors, Mammoth Hot Springs is "an amazing spectacle" that can't be missed.
 For some of the attraction's best views, travelers suggest walking up to the Upper Terraces.
 Hikers, meanwhile, can enjoy longer treks on one of Yellowstone's hiking trails, many of which start near the springs.

 If you're interested in Yellowstone history, several travelers recommend checking out the adjacent Albright Visitor Center, which features displays on the park's natural and cultural history, as well as contemporary exhibits showcasing the unique wildlife found in the park's Northern Range.
 The facility stays open year-round.